 Nancy Wilcox's house

-On October 2nd, 1974, 16-year-old Nancy Wilcox left this house in Salt Lake City and was never seen again.
+On October 2nd, 1974, Wilcox left this house and was never seen again.

 Once she was in his vehicle, he drove back to his apartment, where he allegedly kept her for 24 hours.

-Secondly, he gave a different version of events during one of his earlier third-person "confessions".
+Secondly, he gave a slightly different version of events during one of his earlier third-person "confessions".
 In that interview, he said that "the killer" may have murdered the teenager in the orchard after she raised her voice and began to struggle.

 Last but not least, Bundy was a narcissistic liar who liked to toy with the authorities.
-For all we know, he was trying to inflate his own notoriety by claiming that he had gotten away with such a daring feat.
+For all we know, he was trying to inflate his own notoriety by claiming that he had gotten away with such a daring crime.

 Unfortunately, the only thing we know for certain is that Wilcox left her house on October 2nd, 1974, and was never seen again.